usotnyk/RA-project02/README.md

 To do:

-  Dynamically populate options in drop-down sections menu from an array;
+ - Dynamically populate options in drop-down sections menu from an array;
-  Complete responsive design for header: resize the header with jQuery;
+ - Complete responsive design for header: resize the header with jQuery;
-  Refactor code to clone parent <div>;
+ - Refactor code to clone parent <div>;
-  Heapbox;
+ - Heapbox;

 Done:

-  added function to dynamically populate options of <select> on page load;
+ - added function to dynamically populate options of <select> on page load;
-  added loading gif image for transition before the data were returned;
+ - added loading gif image for transition before the data were returned;
-  added Heapbox functionality to style dropdown menu;
+ - added Heapbox functionality to style dropdown menu;
-  implemented resizing of <header> once articles are loaded. fixed bug with loader gif showing on "Sections.." option (placeholder);
+ - implemented resizing of <header> once articles are loaded.
+ - fixed bug with loader gif showing on "Sections.." option (placeholder);

   Apr-27-2017

-  -configured gulp task systme set-up (concat, sass, cleanCSS, watch, browser-sync);
+  - configured gulp task systme set-up (concat, sass, cleanCSS, watch, browser-sync);
   - sass variables';
-  -Applied transitions to show/hide abstract on hover.
+  - Applied transitions to show/hide abstract on hover;

+  Project week updates

+  - seperated JS code into a it's own file;
+  - added transitions of opacity on hover of paragraphs;
+  - fixed bug that prevented header from moving to the top left corner and changing height on load;
+  - fixed bug when loader was not showing (removed "rendered class");